 - Summer/winter schools and workshops can be seen here

 - International research projects can be seen here

 - Working groups and programs can be seen here

 Current and Planned Activities

-- Collaboration with other TNs including Working in the Arctic and Northern Nursing Education
+- Collaboration with other UArctic Thematic Networks such as the Working in the Arctic network and the Northern Nursing Education.

-- Summer School in Arctic Health this summer (August 7-25, 2017) at the University of Copenhagen
+- Summer School on Arctic Health, August 2017 at the University of Copenhagen